-Required Mitigation, Monitoring and Contingency Measure Applicable to All Species At Risk ("SAR") Measure Description For the purposes of both Schedules G and H, "micrositing" means minor shifts (ie. up to a maximum of 20 m) of project components (eg. equipment, laydown areas, roads) to further avoid important SAR habitat features.
+Required Mitigation, Monitoring and Contingency Measure Applicable to All Species At Risk ("SAR") Measure Description Micrositing For the purposes of both Schedules G and H, "micrositing" means minor shifts (ie. up to a maximum of 20 m) of project components (eg. equipment, laydown areas, roads) to further avoid important SAR habitat features.
 Such shifts will be proposed only after completion of any pre-construction surveys to further identify important habitat features.
-Micrositing Where there are shifts to the locations of equipment specified in Schedule D that exceed 10m, the Noise Impact Assessment Report shall be updated before any such shift is implemented to ensure compliance with the Noise Guidelines for Wind Farms , and submitted to the Commissioner for approval.
-The following mitigation measures will be implemented in respect to the Environmental Monitor: An Environmental Monitor will be on site during all construction activities.
+Where there are shifts to the locations of equipment specified in Schedule D that exceed 10m, the Noise Impact Assessment Report shall be updated before any such shift is implemented to ensure compliance with the Noise Guidelines for Wind Farms , and submitted to the Commissioner for approval.
+Environmental Monitor The following mitigation measures will be implemented in respect to the Environmental Monitor: An Environmental Monitor will be on site during all construction activities.
 An Environmental Monitor will be present during blasting activities (to review the site prior to and during blasting activities, and ensure compliance with the Blasting Plan).
-Additional Environmental Monitors will be present during key construction activities including vegetation removal, dewatering and blasting, and as required to ensure compliance with environmental requirements.
-Environmental Monitors will also complete daily, weekly and monthly monitoring of general and specific activities/measures (such as monitoring ecopassages and culverts to ensure that no debris is compromising their use, effectiveness of erosion and sedimentation control measures, fuel storage tanks etc.).
+Additional Environmental Monitors will also complete daily, weekly and monthly monitoring of general and specific activities/measures (such as monitoring ecopassages and culverts to ensure that no debris is compromising their use, effectiveness of erosion and sedimentation control measures, fuel storage tanks etc.).
 Environmental Monitors will also keep daily logs of their activities and note any non-compliance issues.
-Any non-compliance issues will be provided to the General Contractor for immediate Environmental Monitor follow-up.
+Any non-compliance issues will be provided to the General Contractor for immediate follow-up.
 The Environmental Monitor will be on-site during construction activities and conduct daily monitoring and inspections during vegetation removal, dewatering and blasting, and as necessary during other activities to ensure compliance with environmental requirements.
-In addition: One Environmental Monitor will be present with each construction crew completing the above activities during breeding bird season (April 1 -August 31), the active turtle period (April 15 - September 30), active snake period (April 15 - September 30) and bat roosting period (April 30 - September 1).
-A qualified Biologist or the Environmental Monitor will drive along existing access roads and monitor for SAR each morning and afternoon.
-If encountered, Sighting Response Protocol (as set out A quartied Biologist of the Environmental Monitor will drive along existing access roads and monitor for SAR each monitor for SAR each monitor.
-If encountered, Signing Response Protocol (as set out in Schedule H below) will be followed.
+In addition: One Environmental Monitor will be present with each construction crew completing the above activities during breeding bird season (April 1 -August 31), the active turtle period (April 15 - September 30), active snake period (April 15 - September 30), active snake period (April 15 - September 30), active snake period (April 15 - September 30) and bat roosting period (April 30 - September 1).
 An Environmental Monitor will be present during blasting activities (to review the site prior to and during blasting activities).
 Should there be a SAR mortality, the SAR Adaptive Management Plan, set out below, will be reviewed and if necessary revised to provide additional SAR protection.
-The determination as to whether and how to revise the Adaptive Management is subject to the approval of the Commissioner .
+The determination as to whether and how to revise the Adaptive Management San cut below, will be reviewed and if necessary revised to